michiganhackers/photo-assassin-ios-app/README.md

-# Photo Assassin
+# Photo Assassin iOS App

+This repository contains code written by the Michigan Hacker's Core iOS team during the Winter of 2019.
 Supports: iOS 10.x and above

 ## Branches: